makevoid/nginx-passenger-ubuntu/README.markdown

 nginx from package or installed via passenger now automatically sets up a way to restart it via `systemctl/service`

-this repo is just for storing the nginx.conf against latest passenger
+this repo is just for storing the nginx.conf configured against latest passenger

----

----

----

----

----

----
+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

+-

 old readme: